-Add the dry mixture to the wet mixture one-third at a time, whisking after each addition until almost combined.
+Add the dry mixture to the wet mixture and stir until totally combined.

 At this point, you're dough has gotta chill.
-Get uniform-size scoops (I go for golf-ball size balls) on to a parchment-lined baking sheet and stick them in the refrigerator for at least an hour, or up to overnight.
+Get it in the fridge for half an hour.
+Because we added warm butter to the batter, it would be kinda gross to roll it into balls now.
+Once it's firmed up slightly, get uniform-size scoops (I go for golf-ball size balls) on to a parchment-lined baking sheet and then stick them back in the refrigerator for at least an hour, or up to overnight.
 Note: while the dough is chilling, the balls can touch one another (unlike when they're baking, where they need space between them so they can spread out while they cook).
 Also, the longer you chill the dough, the more intense your cookie flavor will be when they're baked.
 The dark brown sugar especially lends this batter a deep, rich flavor.

 When you're ready to bake, preheat an oven to 350 degrees Fahrenheit or 160FAN.